Clinical Mental Health Counseling

 Department of School, Family and Mental Health Professions

 Students in our Clinical Mental Health Counseling program include individuals seeking to serve a variety of populations.
 Our students often have a background in psychology or other social sciences and most are seeking to enter the profession of counseling by earning licensure as Licensed Professional Clinical Counselors (LPCCs).
-Read on to learn more about our current students and alumni outcomes.
+Click here to view our student profiles.

 Student Outcomes Data